-I offer sample edits of around 1,500 words for short books (over 20,000 words) and full-length manuscripts to ensure my editing style is right for you and your book.
+I offer sample edits of around 1,500 words for manuscripts over 20,000 words to ensure my editing style is right for you and your book.

 If you decide to go forward with an edit, the sample’s word count will be included in the final price.
 If the sample is not what you are looking for, there’s no charge.

 You can request a longer sample of any length (or a sample of a manuscript under 20K) at my standard editing rate.